rbednarek/seqy/README.md

 ## Example Dataset for Pipeline Testing
 For testing purposes, several paired-end FASTQ files with UMIs have been generated alongside a reference genome.
 Files can be found here: `./test_data`

-In the main `seqy` run one of the following:
+In the main `seqy` directory run one of the following:

 **Nextflow (with UMI Deduplication):**:
 ```bash